-The Town of Parker has experienced tremendous growth in the past few years, yet still retains much of its small Town character and open space.
-With a spectacular view of the Rocky Mountains, Parker's home on the edge of Colorado's prairie and its convenience to the Denver metropolitan area have made our community a popular place to live and work.
-The Town of Parker encompasses 20.8 square miles and is located in northern Douglas County, uniquely situated between Colorado's 2 largest cities - Denver and Colorado Springs.
+The Town of Parker has experienced tremendous growth throughout the last decade yet still retains its small-town character and open space.
+Parker's home on the edge of Colorado's prairie and its convenience to the Denver metropolitan area have made our community a popular place to live and work with a spectacular view of the Rocky Mountains.
+The Town of Parker encompasses 22.4 square miles and is located in northern Douglas County, situated between Colorado's two largest cities - Denver and Colorado Springs.

 Parker Ranks 2nd in 2020's Best places to live - Money Magazine